Pleurotus ostreatus

 Return the basket to the air fryer and cook at 360 F (180 C) until the mushrooms are nicely browned as shown in the photos, 8-10 minutes, flipping them once halfway through.
 Serve immediately.

 The smaller and thinner pieces will be crispier than the larger and thicker pieces (which will be juicier).
-I tore the mushrooms into large and small pieces to create variety (some crispy bits, some juicy ones).
+Tore the mushrooms into large and small pieces to create variety (some crispy bits, some juicy ones).

 If you want all your pieces to have a similar texture, try to tear (or cut) them into even-thickness pieces.
 It is possible to shred them thinly to achieve a texture similar to shredded chicken or pork.